AdobeDocs/experience-manager-64.en/help/communities/blog-feature.md

 * **Flag Posts**

   If checked, allow members to flag others' topics or comments as inappropriate.
-Default is unchecked**.**
+Default is unchecked.

 * **Flag Reason List**